cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-11-12-how-i-peer-review-research-papers.md

 - The arguments in paragraph `X` are quite **subjective**, specify.
 - Add more concrete **examples** for `X` and `Y`.
 - The idea `X` is interesting, **elaborate** more on it.
-- The variable are not well-defined, **clarify**.
+- The variable `X` is not well-defined, **clarify**.
 - For sake of understanding, **rephrase** the sentence `X`.

 # Last Thoughts

 Becoming an effective peer reviewer is an essential aspect of academic life.
-It's also a good opportunity to learn about what's going on in the field.
+It's also a good opportunity to stay up to date with what's going on in our research field.
-I tend to accept most reviewer requests from good journals.
+Consequently, I tend to accept most reviewer requests from good journals.
-As more reviews come in, I think that adopting structured, thoughtful, and ethical reviewing practices is essential, not only to contribute to the advancement of knowledge but also to enhance my own understanding and reputation in the field.
+As more reviews come in, I think that adopting structured, thoughtful, and ethical reviewing practices is essential.
+With this, I not only to contribute to the advancement of science but also enhance my own understanding and reputation in the field.
-In essence, the quality of peer review lies in balancing rigorous critique with constructive support, always aiming to foster scientific progress.
+In essence, the quality of peer review lies in balancing rigorous critique with constructive support, always aiming to foster scientific progress, for the benefit of the authors, the reviewers, and the wider research community.

 # External Resources